microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 ![Pushing a change to the deploy branch to trigger a build.](docs/media/resource-group.png)

 Click on the **'Commit Changes'** button.
 Once you do this, click on the `Actions` tab, and you'll see that the deployment CI/CD process has already started.
+>NOTE: Some users have noticed that the first time they clicked on the Actions tab, they were required to approve that workflows can run.
+If you see this, the workflow will not run that you just submitted.
+You need to go back and modify the deploy.yaml file (change resource group name) and commit the changes again.

 ![CI/CD process beginning.](docs/media/build-started.png)